 Facilities Management ("FM") is located on the first level of the Parking Garage structure in Lisle and works behind the scenes, 24-hours a day, to serve the University as a partner in excellence.
-The office is open during the hours of 8:30 a.m.-4:30 p.m.
-Monday-Friday (CST).
 The FM team's role is to serve for the University by taking care of the physical environment and ensure operations for students, faculty and staff.
 FM can be contacted at (630) 829-6420 for non-emergencies.
 Campus Safety should be called for emergencies at (630) 829-6122.